Triangle (The X-Files): Later reception

 In addition, many reviewers were pleased with the style and concept of "Triangle".
 Tom Kessenich lauded the atmosphere of the entry, calling it "60 minutes of The X-Files at its finest".
 Kessenich noted that, despite the "gloom and doom" talk that the series was heading in the wrong direction, stylistically, the episode proved "just how exciting this show can be".
 He ultimately concluded that it was "a wonderful blend of fantasy and reality" that allowed the viewer "to try and ascertain what is real and what is not."
 He later named "Triangle" one of the "Top 25 Episode of All Time" of The X-Files, and ranked it in second place.
-VanDerWerff noted that she thoroughly enjoyed the concept, pointing out that the "sheer level of crazy stuff that goes on in this episode makes it fun to watch".
+St. James noted that she thoroughly enjoyed the concept, pointing out that the "sheer level of crazy stuff that goes on in this episode makes it fun to watch".
 She wrote that "[n]othing else had ever been this skillfully done on television before", which resulted in a "terrific episode of television".
 Furthermore, she opined that "[e]verything comes together in the episode's fantastically entertaining final act", due to the presence of the dramatic fight scene, among others.

 "Triangle" features the first kiss between Mulder and Scully.
 Kessenich opined that the kiss built off "the seeds that were planted in the movie ...
 Scully clearly believes this is a man lost in delirium, but Mulder ... is finally beginning to deal with some pretty powerful feelings he has for his partner."
 Paula Vitaris, on the other hand, was frustrated; she complained "[w]hen are these kisses that are not kisses going to end?"